Emory Sekaquaptewa

 Emory Sekaquaptewa (December 28, 1928 - December 14, 2007) was a Hopi leader and scholar from the Third Mesa village of Hotevilla.
-Known as the "First Hopi" or "First Indian," he is best known for his role in compiling the first dictionary of the Hopi language.
+Known as the "Noah Webster of the Hopi Nation," he is best known for his role in compiling the first dictionary of the Hopi language.
 He became assistant professor, Department of Anthropology, University of Arizona in 1972, and was Professor in its Bureau of Applied Research in Anthropology from 1990 to 2007.
 Emory received the 4th Annual Spirit of the Heard Award by the Heard Museum in October 2007.

 Background

 Emory Sekaquaptewa was born in Hotevilla in the Third Mesa, on the Hopi Reservation of northern Arizona, in 1928.
 His birth was never formally noted so he took 28 December as his birthday for official purposes.
 He was believed to be the first Arizona Native American to attend West Point, and he later attended law school at the University of Arizona, graduating in 1970.

 He held various leadership positions within the village of Kykotsmovi, as well as positions on the Hopi Tribal Council and serving as a judge on the appellate division of the Hopi Tribal Court.

 Sekaquaptewa was at one time married to Beverly Sekaquaptewa, and was the son of Helen and Emory Sekaquaptewa Sr who met at the Phoenix Indian School about 1915.
 His mother's story was told in the book Me and Mine: The Life Story Of Helen Sekaquaptewa as told to Louise Udall, Published by University of Arizona Press, Tucson, 1969.
 His father was a farmer and tribal court judge.
 Among his siblings were Abbott, longtime Tribal Chairman, and Marlene, a political leader and quilt maker.

 Sekaquaptewa received the 4th Annual Spirit of the Heard Award by the Heard Museum on October 5, 2007, for his contributions to the Heard Mission: "To educate the public about the heritage and the living cultures and art of Native peoples, with an emphasis on the peoples of the Southwest."